-Partition resizing means change size of allocated partition.
-It can't be better if you can resize disk drive without losing data, otherwise, you have to waste a long time to recreate volumes and restore everything from backup.
-Windows Server 2019 Disk Management has built-in Shrink Volume and Extend Volume functions to help resize partition without losing data (in most cases).
-However, because of many restrictions, it is not the best tool.
-In this article, I'll introduce how to resize partition with Windows Server 2019 Disk Management and server partition software.
+If the scheduled partitions are created too small or big, it can't be better if you can resize partition in Windows 2019 server without losing data.
+Otherwise, you have to waste a long time to recreate volumes and restore everything from backup.
+To resize Server 2019 partition, there are 2 kinds of tools - native Disk Management and third party software.
+Although there are "Shrink Volume" and "Extend Volume" functions in Disk Management to help adjust partition size, it is not the best choice because of many restrictions.
+In this article, I'll introduce how to resize partition in Windows Server 2019 with native and safest tools.

-① How to shrink partition:
+① How to shrink Server 2019 partition:

-- Right click a NTFS partition and select Shrink Volume.
+- Right click a NTFS partition and select "Shrink Volume".

-② How to extend partition (such as C:):
+② How to extend Server 2019 partition (such as C:):

-- Right click D: drive in Disk Management and select Delete Volume, then its disk space will be changed to Unallocated.
+- Right click the adjacent partition D: in Disk Management and select "Delete Volume", then its disk space will be changed to Unallocated.

-- Right click C: drive and select Extend Volume.
+- Right click C: drive and select "Extend Volume".

-- Click Next till Finish in the pop-up Extend Volume Wizard window.
+- Click "Next" till "Finish" in the pop-up Extend Volume Wizard window.